Dolores mine: History

-In 2006, farmers from the Huizopa ejido signed a contract with Minefinders, giving the company access to their land for 16 years.
-The ejido received 39 million pesos ($3.7 million).
-In 2008, the ejido declared that the contract was fraudulent, and that they had been deceived by the mining company.
-They demanded that the company take greater measures to mitigate environmental damage from the mine and more equitably share the expected $3 billion in profits from the mine.
+In 2008, the Ejido declared that the contract was fraudulent and that they had been deceived by the mining company.
+They demanded that the company take greater measures to mitigate environmental damage from the mine and equitably share the expected $3 billion in profits from the mine.
+Members of the community accused Saenz Ortiz of “robbing them of their rights, given that they had previously sought a relationship with him in order to seek the permits and capital necessary to explore and exploit minerals in the area themselves.”